CarineJackson1/CarineJackson1/README.md

 *Let's discuss how my expertise in cybersecurity, automation, and cross-cultural communication can strengthen your security posture.*

-**Available for:** *Senior Security Analyst • Cloud Security Architect • Incident Response Lead • Security Consultant*
+**Available for:** * Junior Security Analyst • Cloud Security Analyst • Incident Response Lead • Security Consultant*

 </div>